callumski/crawlit/README.md

 N.B. **crawlit** has been tested with Python 3 on OSX High Sierra.

 ## Usage
-To crawl the domain [www.example.com](http://www.example.com), have it rendered and then dsiplayed in your default web browser:
+To crawl the domain [www.example.com](http://www.example.com), have it rendered and then displayed in your default web browser:

 ```
 $ make run url=http://www.example.com
 ```
 N.B.
-The whole URL including scheme is necesary.
+The whole URL including scheme is necessary.